Kurento/kurento/source/user/installation.rst

 * :ref:`Using the Kurento Docker images <installation-docker>`.
 Docker allows to run Kurento in any host machine, so for example it's possible to run KMS on top of a Fedora or CentOS system.
 In theory it could even be possible to run under Windows, but so far that possibility hasn't been explored by the Kurento team, so you would be at your own risk.

 * :ref:`Setting up a local installation <installation-local>` with ``apt-get install``.
 This method allows to have total control of the installation process.

-Besides installing KMS, a common need is also :ref:`installing a STUN/TURN server <installation-stun-turn>`, especially if KMS or any of its clients are located behind a :ref:`Symmetric NAT <nat-symmetric>` or firewall.
+Besides installing KMS, a common need is also :ref:`installing a STUN/TURN server <installation-stun-turn>`, especially if KMS or any of its clients are located behind a :term:`NAT` router or firewall.

 If you want to try nightly builds of KMS, then head to the section :doc:`/user/installation_dev`.